decentralized-identity/sidetree/docs/Q-and-A.md

  - Hyperledger Fabric: https://github.com/trustbloc/sidetree-fabric

 ## *Q: Does Sidetree use a blockchain?
 Yes, it could use a global blockchain to provide an ordered settlement layer 1 that has reached consensus over the unique representation of the "truth".
-Sidetree sits on top of this Layer 1, in layer 2 of the `ToIP model` and is blockchain agnostic.\
+Sidetree sits on top of this Layer 1, in layer 2 of the `ToIP model` and is blockchain agnostic. _(@henkvancann)_\
+<img src="./images/Trust-over-IP.jpeg" alt="Trust-over-IP model" border="0" width="500">
 A Sidetree based on other consensus mechanisms and roots-of-trust would, in theory, be possible (if not exactly efficient!), and blockchain-like data structures such as Amazon's QLDB would also work.

-<img src="./images/Trust-over-IP.jpeg" alt="Trust-over-IP model" border="0" width="500">
-_(@henkvancann)_
+(_@bumblefudge_)

 ## **Q: What's the difference between Sidetree and blockchain?
 Lots, it's a totally different beast.
 There are only a few similarities, for the record: